-In light of President Trump’s recent visit to Singapore back in June of 2018, it is interesting to take a look back at past negotiations with North Korea.
+In light of President Trump’s visit to Singapore back in June of 2018, it is interesting to take a look back at past negotiations with North Korea.
 Beginning in 2011, the United States negotiated for many months with the erratic, secretive leadership of North Korea.
 The drawn-out talks began in the era of Kim Jong-il and, after his death, resumed under the new regime of his son Kim Jong-un, who was also proved to be one of the most dishonest negotiators.

 On February 29, 2012 the countries announced that they had reached an agreement: North Korea promised to freeze its enriched-uranium weapons program and its long-range-missile activities in exchange for large amounts of desperately needed U.S. food aid.